 The Participant Limit refers to how many people can participate per interactive experience.
 For example, if you are on the Seminar Plan your audience size is 500.
 You're also allowed to have 25 Experiences.
 This means that each one of your interactive experiences could have up to 500 people participating at the same time.

-Your interactive experience(s) will not allow more participants than your Audience Size limit.
+Your interactive experience(s) will not allow more participants past your Participant Limit.
 Any participants over the limit will receive a friendly message stating the the interactive experience has reached its participation limit.
-You can always reset an experience to allow more participants but this will also reset any existing poll results and trivia scores.
+You can always reset an experience to allow more participants, but this will also reset any existing poll results and trivia scores.

 When you create an experience it comes with a unique five-digit code that your crowd must use to access your experience.
 This prevents anyone on the Internet from joining your experience without knowledge of your unique code.
-At your event, the Experience Visualizer visually displays your unique code to your audience.
-However, if you broadcast, tweet, or otherwise share your experience code on the Internet or elsewhere, then yes, anyone who knows the code could join, but only while your experience is "Live".
+At your event, the Projector View visually displays your unique code to your audience.
+However, if you broadcast, tweet, or otherwise share your experience code on the Internet or elsewhere, then anyone who knows the code could possibly join, but only while your experience is "Live."
 Keeping your experiences "deactivated" while not using them is a good practice to further prevent unwanted participation.